-This one-term Autumn course takes committed amateurs and potential professionals through fundamental cookery techniques, ensuring a thorough grounding.
-It is also the first term of the three term Diploma.
-During this 10 week full time course students go back to basics, learning the science behind the techniques and building a solid understanding of fundamental culinary skills.
+This ten week full time course takes committed amateurs and potential professionals through the fundamental cooking techniques.
+Students go back to basics, learning the science behind the techniques and build a solid understanding of fundamental culinary skills.

 With training in kitchen practice, understanding recipes, time planning, menu planning and cooking for large numbers, students can expect to become proficient and confident cooks.
 Students completing this course often find work catering for private dinner parties and catered accommodation in the UK and abroad.